-Check out our Q&A with modern butcher Rosso & Flynn before your next cookout or this year's 4th of July BBQ.
+Check out our Q&A with before your next cookout or this year's 4th of July BBQ.

-Like most Americans, we love celebrating the 4th with an informal feast of hot dogs and hamburgers.
+Like most Americans, we love celebrating the 4th with an informal feast of hot dogs and hamburgers (and we take this 4th of July recipe inspiration very seriously).
 However, this year, we're ready to up our grill-game and treat our guests to something special.

-What's the best cut of meat to impress your guests this 4th of July?
+What's the best cut of meat to impress your guests on 4th of July?

 The Picanha.
 You may recognize it as a tri-tip, but what makes this cut impressive and different is the generous fat cap.
 The picanha is famous at Brazilian steakhouses and grills up beautifully.
 I like it best served with a salsa verde but if you want to go more traditional, you can sprinkle on some yucca powder.
 It’s been a customer hit from day one since it feeds a crowd and keeps well for leftovers.
 Picanha tacos are my next day go-to.
 Plus, with Brazil in the World Cup, we have seen more customers trying it for the first time for watching parties!

 What's the best thing to smoke/grill for a crowd and why?